srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_04-connect-iot-device-to-azure.md

 1. Using a browser, open the [Azure Cloud Shell](https://shell.azure.com/) and login with the Azure subscription you are using for this course.

-1. In the Azure Cloud Shell, enter the following command:
+1. In the Azure Cloud Shell, to monitor the event messages that are being received by your IoT hub, enter the following command:

     ```cmd/sh
     az iot hub monitor-events --hub-name {IoTHubName} --device-id sensor-th-0001